Florajenner/sustainable-life-quiz/README.md

 ![Screenshot of Results Button](/assets/media/try-again-button.png)

-- Randomized Questions - The quiz randomizes the questions each time it is started, providing variety to the user.
+- Randomised Questions - The quiz randomises the questions each time it is started, providing variety to the user.

 ## Languages, Tools & Technologies Used
 - HTML5
 - CSS
 - Javascript
 - Google Fonts - We sourced the fonts, 'Quattrocento Sans' and 'Quattrocento,' from Google Fonts.
-- Git - We utilized Git for version control, allowing for easy 'commit' and 'push' commands through the terminal.
+- Git - We utilised Git for version control, allowing for easy 'commit' and 'push' commands through the terminal.
 - Github - The code was stored on Github for a seamless and collaborative workflow.

 ## Deployment